Oxid15/cascade/cascade/docs/source/tutorials/tutorials.rst

 =========

 Tutorials are a set of lessons that will teach you basics of Cascade.
-Lessons are connected as a single project.
+Lessons are connected in a single project.
-You can grasp an essence of how you can use the library for your own projects, while completing this one.
+You can grasp the essence of how you can use the library for your own projects, while completing this one.